Variational Autoencoder

 break

-# Display the first image to ensure it loads correctly
+# Display the first image to make sure things are okay

 plt.imshow(sample_image[0], cmap='gray') # [0] to remove the channel dimension for grayscale image